fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 Certain question types allow for the choices/variables to be morphed and appear as though they are an entirely different question type.

-Alterting the appearance can be achieved by clicking on the Multiple Choice question type, and selecting the desired layout under "Appearance" found beneath "Display"
+Altering the appearance can be achieved by clicking on the Multiple Choice question type, and selecting the desired layout under "Appearance" found beneath "Display"

 .. figure:: ../../resources/editor/appearance.png
 	:align: center